-The temple in Amrit Sarovar was destroyed several times by invading Afghan Muslims, but was rebuilt each time.
+The temple in Amrit Sarovar, Hari Mandir, was destroyed several times by invading Afghan Muslims, but was rebuilt each time.
 Baba Deep Singh fought heroically against the Afghans in 1758.
-According to legend, his head was cut off six kilometres from the temple – but his body continued fighting.
+According to legend, his head was cut off 6 km from the temple – but his body continued fighting.
 Eventually, when he reached the temple, he fell to the ground, dead.

 Above the entrance, the triangular orange Sikh banner, Nishan Sahib, is fluttering.
 The temple is guarded by stern, but friendly Sikhs, who wear a blue, black, or saffron turban.
 We also encounter proud Nihang (’Crocodile Sikhs’), armed with long spears.
 These Nihang are followers of a militant guru, Gobind Singh.
 They wear long, blue robes and pointed turbans, to which is attached a Sikh emblem.

-At the southern end of the Parikrama is a temple for Baba Deep Singh – the warrior, who continued fighting against the Afghans without his head.
+At the southern end of the Parikrama is a temple for Baba Deep Singh, the warrior, who continued fighting against the Afghans – without his head.
 Inside this temple is a painting, depicting Baba Deep Singh, standing with his head in his hands.
-The temple also has a library and a clock-tower – the clock, however, has no hands.
+The temple also has a library and a clock-tower.
+The clock, however, has no hands.

-Eventually, the army took control of the temple, but about 200 soldiers and 2,000 others, among these many pilgrims, were killed during the three-day long battle.
+Eventually, the army took control of the temple, but about 200 soldiers and 2,000 others, among these many pilgrims, were killed during a three-day long battle.
 On 6th of June, the Indian government declared that the temple had been ‘liberated’.
 This action, however, was soon revenged.
 A few months later, Indira Gandhi was murdered by two of her own Sikh guards.

 In 1987, Sikh separatists again occupied the temple.
-Prime Minister Rajiv Gandhi launched ’Operation Black Thunder’, but this time Indian authorities managed to persuade the rebels to surrender without confrontations.
+Prime Minister Rajiv Gandhi launched Operation Black Thunder, but this time Indian authorities managed to persuade the rebels to surrender without confrontations.
 Since then, Punjab has been more peaceful, and today Amritsar is as safe as any other city in India.

 In Hari Mandir, a flight of stairs leads up to the Central Sikh Museum, which displays paintings of the 1919-massacre, and macabre photos, depicting people killed during the Sikh rebellions.